dbusteed/dbusteed.github.io/_posts/2025-05-01-diy-eurorack-case-and-passive-multiple.md

 ## DIY Case

-There's a ton of options out there for eurorack cases, and I was really tempted by [cre8audio's NiftyCase](https://www.cre8audio.com/niftycase), as it's cheap and has some nice built-ins (namely power and MIDI-to-CV).
-But...I decided to keep this project as DIY as possible (and save some money).
+There's a ton of options out there for eurorack cases, and I was really tempted by [cre8audio's NiftyCase](https://www.cre8audio.com/niftycase), as it's not too expensive and has some nice built-ins (namely power and MIDI-to-CV).
+But I decided to keep this project as DIY as possible (and save some money).

 I've seen people online drill their modules directly into pieces of wood with no metal rails, but I was afraid that would limit my flexibility to move my modules around.
 So instead I ordered [this rail kit](https://www.amazon.com/Synthrotek-Eurorack-Brackets-Rails-Slide/dp/B07FWYLQ5Y) and built a makeshift wooden box to house it.
 The "wood" is a manufactured wood material from my old desk.
 It has a wood veneer on the outsides so it's kinda presentable (except for the cut edges, which I might paint later).